testflows/TestFlows-WebSite/source/handbook/index.md

 ## Filtering Combinations

-To filter invalid combinations you need to use a [Combination Outline].
+Use a [Combination Outline] to filter invalid combinations.

 For example,